 There are probably countless other milestones you'll want to save for before you even think about leaving the workforce.
 We get it.
-So let's look at how to approach one of these shorter-term goals, such as saving for a share in a summer home rental.
+So let's look at how to approach one of these shorter-term goals, such as saving for a new pet.